 Do you have issues with the homogeneity of your battery raw materials?
 Is the processability of materials you are using right now constrained by segregation, dust formation or poor pourability?

 To improve the processability of powder mixtures, spray agglomeration in the fluid bed can counteract segregation in subsequent processes, packaging or transport.
-By spraying on a binder solution, the surface of the mixture is wetted and fine particles agglomerate into larger granules or are adhered to coarser particles.
-However, if the shape and size are too different, fine particles can alternatively be sprayed on together with the binder solution and thus be homogeneously distributed over the coarser components.
+By spraying on a binder solution, the surface of the mixture is wetted and fine particles agglomerate into larger granules.
+In case of a wide or undefined particle size distribution, fine particles can alternatively be sprayed on together with the binder solution and thus be homogeneously distributed over the coarser components.
 Homogeneity and pourability of your raw materials will be improved, dust formation prevented.

-But fluid bed technology does offer additional options that will help you to optimize your raw materials or their precursors to create exactly the material, you need for your application.
-Based on the setup and process parameters you can use the same technology either for spray drying or to bring a functional or protective layer on your powder material.
-Spray granulation can be used to create pourable, compact and stable precursor granules out of suspensions.
-These granules can be later heat treated in a kiln, or – utilizing its better heat and mass transfer rates – in a high temperature fluid bed system.
+Fluid bed technology does offer additional options that will help you to optimize your raw materials or their precursors to create exactly the material, you need for your application.
+Based on the system specification and process parameters you can use the same technology either for spray drying or to bring a functional or protective layer on your powder material.
+Spray granulation can be used to create pourable, compact, and stable precursor granules out of suspensions.
+These granules can be later heat treated, or processed in a high temperature fluid bed system, utilizing its higher heat and mass transfer rates.